recovery/stack Vol. 01 · 2026

 We cite peer-reviewed research

 Every health claim on this site is linked to a primary source — typically PubMed, NIH, NEJM, JAMA, or a peer-reviewed journal.
-When we cite a study, we read the study.
-Not just the abstract.

 We use conservative language